Fall 2022 Office Hours: 12:30-1:30 pm on Tuesdays & Thursdays and by appointment, please email me.

 Ph.D., History, University of California, Santa Cruz, 2018

 M.A., History, University of California, Santa Cruz, 2013

 B.A., History, Nankai University, China, 2008

-Xiaofei Gao is a historian of modern China with research interests in social and labor history, gender and sexuality, and environmental history.
-She is currently working on a book manuscript that argues for the centrality of labor and working men and women to the history of twentieth-century China.
-It traces the connections between resource extraction, work, and coastal communities in the context of Japanese empire building and Chinese nation making in Northeast China.
-Her research has been funded by the American Council of Learned Societies Program, Japan Foundation, Chiang Ching-kuo Foundation, and University of California.
-Before joining CU Denver in 2020, she was a Postdoctoral Fellow in the Asia Center at Harvard University and visiting lecturer at Mount Holyoke College.
+Xiaofei Gao is a historian of modern China with research interests in social and labor history, gender and sexuality, environmental history, and transnational and global history.
+She is currently working on a book manuscript that studies fisheries and the social revolution in twentieth-century China.
+Before joining CU Denver in 2020, she was a Postdoctoral Fellow in the Asia Center at Harvard University and faculty at Mount Holyoke College.

 “Agriculture in the Sea: Seaweed Cultivation in Twentieth-Century Manchuria,” Asia Center Seminar Series, Harvard University, April 26, 2019.

 “Contested Coasts: Aquaculture and Rural Industrialization in Socialist China, 1958-78,” Association for Asian Studies 2019 Annual Conference, Denver, March 21-24, 2019.

 “Life and Death in the Fisheries of Northeastern China, 1905-1907,” in Still Facing East: International Scholars on Japanese Culture (Kraków: Wydawnictwo Nowa Strona, 2016), 21-31.